gillyspy/emoji-obs/Readme.md

 ## How to Interact
 * Emoji button brings up an emoji selector.
 There is a large preview to help you see it better
-* Res-ize your "browser" scene element so that the buttons are off the camera (they will still be on the interact)
+* Res-ize your "browser" scene element so that the buttons are off the camera (they will still be on the "interact" screen)
 * Click on any emoji in the history to make it active
 * Emoji's, by default, will slowly fade out over 40 seconds unless you 📌 them
 * ✍ to toggle drawing with your mouse.
 Drawing is on by default